ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 >         else:
 >             pool.close()
 >             pool.join()
->             # make sure to .copy() or the data will dissappear when > you unlink the shared memory
+>             # make sure to .copy() or the data will disappear when you unlink the shared memory
 >             local_radec = np.ndarray((2, nsrc), buffer=radec.buf,
 >                                      dtype=np.float64).copy()
 >     finally: